GQM

-GQM, the initialism for "goal, question, metric", is an established goal-oriented approach to software metrics to improve and measure software quality.
+GQM, the acronym for goal, question, metric, is an established goal-oriented approach to software metrics to improve and measure software quality.

 History

 GQM has been promoted by Victor Basili of the University of Maryland, College Park and the Software Engineering Laboratory at the NASA Goddard Space Flight Center after supervising a Ph.D. thesis by Dr. David M. Weiss.
 Dr. Weiss' work was inspired by the work of Albert Endres at IBM Germany.

 Method

 GQM defines a measurement model on three levels: